zhztheplayer/DFA-Regex/README.md

 # DFA-Regex

-This is a very fast regex engine built for java using pure DFA.
+A pretty fast regex engine built for java using pure DFA.

 ### That is probably why you need this lib:

-- You have just few regexes but a huge number or even infinate texts to match;
+- You have just few regexes but a huge number or even infinite texts to match;
 - You don't need look-back and capture group syntax in you regexes;
 - You are using java and really care about the regex performance;